-- Documents that appear to be altered or forged. - Inconsistent evidence in the important records, etc. or missing important documents to be used as evidence in relation to significant transactions. - Unavailability of important documents or availability of important documents as a draft only in relation to significant transactions without reasonable grounds.
+- Documents that appear to be altered or forged. - Inconsistent evidence included in important records, etc. or missing important documents to be used as evidence in relation to significant transactions. - Unavailability of important documents or availability of important documents in draft-form only in relation to significant transactions without reasonable grounds.